strathausen/blog/src/content/archive/nodecopter_2012.md

 description: 'Flying robots and node.js - nodecopter 2012'
 ---

-## Nodecopter - or how to demo untested code

 Recently, I've had the pleasure to participate in
 <a href="http://nodecopter.com">nodecopter</a>,
 an event where hackers gathered in a late 19th century,